 After walking straight from Shitennoji-mae Yuhigaoka station, we were met with a large stone gate leading to the temple grounds.
-Unfortunately I was unaware that Shitennoji was undergoing maintenance.
-A lot of the buildings were under cover, including the pagoda.
+Unfortunately, I was unaware that Shitennoji was undergoing maintenance.
+A lot of the buildings were undercover, including the pagoda.
 Usually, the inner grounds can be entered for a fee.
-Due to the construction work we chose to just wander around the outside grounds, which are free.
+Due to the construction work, we chose to just wander around the outside grounds, which are free.
 Note: in the above photo, the pagoda is visible.
 At closer look, the top half was uncovered while the rest was surrounded by scaffolding.

 After passing the Northern bell tower, we came to Rokujiraisando, a hall that was showing its age.
 No longer a deep red or even a faded orange like the other buildings, the paint here was barely visible.
 In front of the hall was a stone bridge with a pond on each side.
 Sitting in the middle of one pond, basking in the sun were turtles.
 After spotting them, we noticed several more swimming around.
 Fletcher was very happy and we watched them swimming about while listening to the temple bells.

 Once we had finished our turtle viewing, we strolled through the rest of the temple grounds.
-Along the way to the exit we saw some more temple buildings, gorgeous hydrangeas, a cemetery and omikuji tied in a tree.
+Along the way to the exit, we saw some more temple buildings, gorgeous hydrangeas, a cemetery and omikuji tied in a tree.
 Omikuji are strips of fortune-telling paper.
 The fortunes are randomly selected and will be either good or bad.
 The former tied up so that the wind will carry away the bad fortune.
-This was my first time seeing omikuji in a tree, there are usually designated areas for tying them up.
+This was my first time seeing omikuji in a tree, usually, there are designated areas for tying them up.